abasile1-tech/flash-card-application/README.md

 Currently there is one testing suite in the client folder. **cd** into the client folder and run `npm run test` to run the Jest test.

 ## Future Work
- - Add a way to shuffle the cards
+ - Add voice control of the buttons
+ - Add language support for audio outpus so that the cards can be read to the user in the specified language